HammerSeb/xDimer/README.md

 each with respect to the vertex of the ground state parabola.

-Variable names are declare throughtout the package as follows:
+Variable names are declared throughtout the package as follows:

 > `gs_potential` : ground state oscillator constant
 >